 The UM student body is one of the most diverse among private universities in the US, and the greater Miami area is one of the most ethnically- and culturally- diverse areas in the country.
-The ethnic composition of Miami-Dade County (2010 census) is 65% Hispanic or Latino, 19% Black or African American, and 15% Non-Hispanic White.
-Our Latino population is extremely diverse, and includes Cubans, Nicaraguans, Columbians, Hondurans, Puerto Ricans, Venezuelans, Mexicans, and others from Central and South America and Europe.
+The ethnic composition of Miami-Dade County (2020 census) is 69% Hispanic or Latine, 18% Black or African American, and 13% Non-Hispanic white.
+Our Latine population is extremely diverse, and includes Cubans, Nicaraguans, Columbians, Hondurans, Puerto Ricans, Venezuelans, Mexicans, and others from Central and South America and Europe.
 The Black population includes Haitians, Jamaicans, Bahamians, other Caribbean Blacks, and African Americans.
-The Miami area also has tremendous diversity with respect to religion, sexual orientation, and SES.
-Thus, issues of cultural and individual diversity are pervasive in the lives of UM students and faculty.
+The Miami area also has tremendous diversity with respect to religion, gender and sexual identities, and income.
+Thus, issues of cultural and individual diversity and the need for respect of such diversity are pervasive in the lives of UM students and faculty.

 Within the UM program, issues of diversity permeate research, coursework, and practica experiences.
 (See the description of Diversity and Individual Differences, above.)
-Our program has been highly responsive to the need to adapt research and clinical service delivery to the diverse Miami community by developing culturally sensitive procedures.
-A sizable proportion of the Department of Psychology's research and training grants capitalize on the special opportunities that exist here to study diverse populations, with respect to age, color, disability, ethnicity, gender identity, language, national origin, race, religion, culture, sexual orientation, and socioeconomic status.
+Our program has been highly responsive to the need to adapt research and clinical service delivery to the diverse Miami community by developing culturally responsive procedures.
+A sizable proportion of the Department of Psychology's research and training grants focus on the special opportunities that exist here to study diverse populations, with respect to age, color, disability, ethnicity, gender identity, language, national origin, race, religion, culture, sexual orientation, and income.
 The Department has a federally-funded research training grant, supporting many clinical students that primarily focus on ethnic minority populations.
 Funded research also focuses on topics related to ethnic/cultural diversity, such as the Hispanic Community Health Study (chronic disease factors; health protective behaviors); HIV prevention and trauma treatment; interventions for peer victimized youth; and health disparities affecting youth.